telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 ### Drop-Down List

-You can customize the width of a drop-down list and change its dimensions by using the jQuery `width()` method.
+Customize the width of a drop-down list and change its dimensions by using the jQuery `width()` method.

 ###### Example